Cavity antiresonance spectroscopy of dipole coupled subradiant arrays

 The confinement of atoms and photons in small volumes with very low loss has been a renowned success~\cite{haroche1989cavity,walther2006cavity,kimble1998strong} as it allows for tests of light-matter interactions where the quantum nature of both comes into play.
-In a cavity quantum electrodynamics (CQED) setup the photon-emitter interaction strength $g \propto \mu \mathcal{E}$ for a particle with dipole moment $\mu$ is strongly enhanced by decreasing the field mode volume and thus increasing the local field per photon $\mathcal{E}$.
-In a standard Fabry-P\'{e}rot cavity geometry this is achieved by closely surrounding the emitter with two high-reflectivity mirrors.
+In a cavity quantum electrodynamics setup, the photon-emitter interaction strength $g_1 \propto \mu \mathcal{E}$ for an emitter with a dipole moment $\mu$ is strongly enhanced by decreasing the field mode volume and, thus, increasing the local field per photon $\mathcal{E}$.
+In a standard Fabry-P\'{e}rot cavity geometry, this is achieved by closely surrounding the emitter with two high-reflectivity mirrors.
 The atom-photon interaction time is then enhanced by a factor roughly proportional to the cavity finesse characterizing the number of round trips a photon can make before escaping to the environment at a rate $\kappa$.
-At the single quantum emitter level, this has facilitated experimental progress towards strong coupling allowing the study of single photon nonlinear effects, such as the photon blockade regime~\cite{birnbaum2005photon}, of vacuum Rabi splittings and other tests of fundamental quantum optics effects~\cite{yoshie2004vacuum,casanova2010deep}.\\ As a characteristic quantity of coupling strength, the single emitter cooperativity $C=g^2/(\kappa \gamma)$ (where $\gamma$ is the rate of spontaneous decay into modes outside the cavity) is a well established figure of merit for strong light-matter interactions when $C\gg1$.
-Since for a single emitter the dipole moment matrix element $\mu$ of the coupled transition appears both in $g\propto \mu$ and $\gamma \propto \mu^2$, the cooperativity $C$ is merely a geometric factor independent of $\mu$ \cite{vuletic2001three}.
-This means that cavity design (increasing the finesse and decreasing the transverse mode area) is the central aspect for reaching high single emitter cooperativity.
-In an alternative approach, in the case of a lossy cavity where $\kappa$ is large, one often tries to reach a large effective cooperativity by coupling $N$ emitters simultaneously to a cavity mode such that the cooperativity scales like $C\ts{eff} \propto C N$.
-An implicit important assumption is that the emitter-cavity coupling increases proportionally to $N$ while the free space emission stays constant (independent emitter approach).
-In reality, especially for small particle-particle separations, the coupling to the vacuum modes is inherently \textit{collective}, leading to the occurrence of superradiantly decaying ($>\gamma$) and subradiantly decaying states ($<\gamma$).
-Such behavior has recently attracted interest in 1D and 2D sub-wavelength spaced atomic arrays used in topological quantum optics, high extinction media or photon storage~\cite{bettles2015cooperative, bettles2016cooperative, bettles2016enhanced, shahmoon2016cooperativity,perczel2017topological,asenjo2017exponential}. \\
+At the single quantum emitter level, this has facilitated experimental progress towards strong coupling allowing the study of single photon nonlinear effects, such as the photon blockade regime~\cite{birnbaum2005photon}, of vacuum Rabi splittings and other tests of fundamental quantum optics effects~\cite{yoshie2004vacuum,casanova2010deep}.